ous-uio-bioinfo-core/Eurocan_microRNA/end_results.md

 - concordance between our two approaches called **meta** and **merged**
 - concordance between our results and Volinia et al.
 - microRNA evidence status for the results

+And make most of the tables and plots used in our article.

 <BR/>
 <BR/>